Allen Meadors

 Allen Coats Meadors (born May 17, 1947) is an American professor and university administrator.

-Meadors has served as Dean of the College of Public Health at the University of Oklahoma and of the College of Health, Social and Public Services at Eastern Washington University, CEO at Penn State Altoona, Chancellor at the University of North Carolina at Pembroke and President of the University of Central Arkansas (UCA).
+Meadors was Dean of the College of Public Health at the University of Oklahoma and of the College of Health, Social and Public Services at Eastern Washington University, CEO at Penn State Altoona, Chancellor at the University of North Carolina at Pembroke and President of the University of Central Arkansas (UCA).
+In September 2011, Meadors resigned from UCA.

-In September 2011, Meadors resigned from UCA and subsequently served as Executive Director of the United Arab Emirates Higher Education Coordination Council and President of St. John International University.

 Early life and education

 Allen Meadors was born in Van Buren, Arkansas and attended Van Buren Senior High School, from which he graduated in 1965.
 He enrolled at the University of Arkansas at Fayetteville before transferring to the University of Central Arkansas, where he graduated with a Bachelor in Business Administration in 1969.
 After graduating, he returned to the University of Arkansas at Fayetteville to study for an MBA, but again left after one semester to join the United States Air Force.

-Meadors subsequently obtained a Master's in Business Administration from the University of Northern Colorado and a Master's in Public Administration from the University of Kansas.
+Meadors obtained a Master's in Business Administration from the University of Northern Colorado and a Master's in Public Administration from the University of Kansas.
 He also holds Master's Degrees in Psychology and Human Relations and in Health Services Management from Webster University.
 Meadors was awarded his PhD in Administration and Education by Southern Illinois University in 1981.
 He also has an Associate's Degree in Computer Science from Saddleback College, and certificates in Health Services Administration from Trinity University and in Health System Management from MIT.